Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 Meaning: “little wise person”, “old/ancient”.
 This name is true to its meaning, having been in use throughout the Emerald Isle for centuries.

 Some famous Senans are South African rugby union player Senan Declan Clint van der Merwe and Irish Gaelic footballer Senan Connell.
+This is one of our favourite Irish boy names.

 16. Cathal (ka-hal)